Celytic/Wine-Game-Compatibilities/Game-list.md

 # Roblox
 At the request of SleepyZaddo, I took a look at Roblox.
 Due to some anticheat measures they have in the client, Roblox Player will not open.
 Roblox Studio will, though.
 All in an attempt to get Robeats working :^)
+Update: As of this writing (20th of June 2021) there has been a patch merged into Wine 6.11 that now allows you to use Roblox Player.
+It's not perfect, but it runs now.
+I don't have the details, but for more info please check out Roblox on Linux wiki page.
+It's an easy search, and I'm not embedding the link at the moment.

 # Call of Duty: WWII
 This game has been really iffy.
 Using GloriousEggroll versions of Proton, I still can't get the game to boot; splash screen and then crashes, sometimes just nothing.
 Disabling ESync and FSync doesn't help in this case.
 However, I was able to get the game to boot using the WineSteam runner in Lutris under Wine-staging 6.7.
 No further testing has been done.